microsoftgraph/microsoft-graph-docs-contrib/concepts/application-proxy-configure-api.md

 ### Set the onPremisesPublishing configuration

-Use the application object Id from the previous step to configure Application Proxy for the app and update the **onPremisesPublishing** property to the desired configuration.
-In this example, you're using an app with the internal url: `https://contosoiwaapp.com` and using the default domain for the external url: `https://contosoiwaapp-contoso.msappproxy.net`.
+Use the application object ID from the previous step to configure Application Proxy for the app and update the **onPremisesPublishing** property to the desired configuration.
+In this example, you're using an app with the internal URL: `https://contosoiwaapp.com` and using the default domain for the external URL: `https://contosoiwaapp-contoso.msappproxy.net`.

 #### Request